 In an increasingly intercultural world, students in the Latin American Studies program will gain a greater understanding of the intersection of Latin American and American cultures, politics, and business.
 Taught in Spanish and offering 5 different tracks, you leave the program bi-lingual.

-The BA program in Latin American studies offers a learner-driven model in which the student's specific interests are deepened through the study of Latin America culture, history, politics and the Spanish language.
+The BA program in Latin American studies offers a learner-driven model in which the student's specific interests are deepened through the study of Latin America cultures, histories, politics and linguistic expressions.
 It is interdisciplinary and allows for flexibility in course selection while also instilling a breadth and depth of knowledge about issues surrounding Latin America.
-This dual-language degree program encourages cross-cultural exploration, preparing students for a global-minded career path.
+This degree program encourages cross-cultural exploration, preparing students for a global-minded career path.

 All students are required to meet general university admission requirements: